mbbolger/chip8_emulator/README.md

 Basic Chip-8 emulator written in Python.

-One thing that I found frustrating while learning Chip-8 emulation was that most examples were broken up over multiple files, which made it harder to understand as a combined whole.
+Most python-based Chip-8 emulators are broken up over multiple files for neatness, however I found that this structure made it harder to understand the emulator as a combined whole.
 I prefer a single-file style, where the program is kept reasonably terse within one single script, so this is how I have implemented the emulator.
 Hopefully this helps others learning to emulate the Chip-8 system.

 Currently it functions for most ROMs but still has significant bugs for others, so YMMV until these are fixed.